grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (Shakes hull rate is not the same as a standard hull load --- in Shakes case, it is quite a bit less.
 See note in comment about hull load fees in Chapter 3.)

 "You mean _if_ you get into that there 'highly profitable' line though don't ya?
-What if you find that fuckin' line has dried up?"
+What if you find that line has fuckin' dried up?"

 "In that case, we'll have to work something else out that is within our means.
-You afraid of a little gambling Captain Shakes?"
+You afraid of a little gambling, Captain Shakes?"

 "What about my current load?
 This little fuckin' adventure of yours is going to set me back a couple of days at least.
 What do I tell my current client?"